binxio/gcp-hashicorp-packer-updater/README.md

 The utility assumes that the `source_image` follows the name pattern `.*-v.*`.

-When a match is found, the utility will set the following fields, if not set:
+When a match is found, the utility will set or update the following fields:

 - source_image
 - source_image_family